AaronGCProg/Sonic-Pinball/README.md

 - Throw the ball: Down arrow

 ## Debug
 - F1: See colliders and activate mouse joint.
+(WARNING: Be careful using the mouse joint near the rails, you could deny it's boost and get your ball stuck!)
 - F2: Unsee the map.

 ## Combos Implemented: